AnuragPhatak/Startup_Streamlit_Dashboard/README.md

 Data Filters: Filter the dataset by city and vertical to focus on specific segments.

 Visualizations: View top 8 records in various visualizations:
-Investment Amount by Round
+Investment Amount by Round,
-Number of Startups by City
+Number of Startups by City,
-Investment Amount by Vertical
+Investment Amount by Vertical,
 Number of Startups by Vertical